julia4ta/tutorials/Series 10/README.md

 * [10x07] How to perform basic math in Julia
 * [10x08] How to use Booleans in Julia
 * [10x09] How to use Variables in Julia
+* [10x10] How to use Different Types of Numbers in Julia
+* [10x11] How to use Characters and Strings in Julia